Herman, Morton, The Architecture of Victorian Sydney, 1964

 Central National Area & its approaches,

-like in twenty to fifty years if we build on the city's unique
+twenty to fifty years if we build on the city's unique foundations.

-foundations.
-The grand civic design envisaged by Burley Griffin
+The grand civic design envisaged by Burley Griffin & Marion Mahony

-complete works and projects of Walter Burley Griffin and
+The complete works and projects of Walter Burley Griffin and Marion

-all known work- buildings and projects- of the Griffins.
-It will
+work- buildings and projects- of the Griffins.
+It will also cite all

-also cite all the known sources of information about their works.
+the known sources of information about their works.
+The companion

-The companion volume, covering the work done in the USA prior to
+volume, covering the work done in the USA prior to their arrival in

-their arrival in Australia in 1914, is being prepared by two
+Australia in 1914, is being prepared by two American scholars.

-American scholars.
-Together the volumes will reveal the truth and
+Together the volumes will reveal the truth and significance of the

-significance of the Griffin's work, unimpeded by the sometimes
+Griffin's work, unimpeded by the sometimes mischievous perception

-mischievous perception that they were merely the followers of
+that they were merely the followers of Frank Lloyd Wright.

 50.00